DasMoge124/student/_posts/2023-08-21-GitHub_Pages.md

 ### My progress:
 Here was my progress:
 - Making a github page was challenging at first.
-Despite having experience in linux, python, and html before, I wasn't that familiar with the md files.
+Despite having experience in linux, python, and html before, I wasn't that familiar with the md files and I spent some time struggling on running all the commands
+- I did have to ask some of my teammates during class to help me fix some errors I encountered.
+Sometimes, it was just me not saving the file without knowing it.